WomenWhoCode/berlin-issues-explorer-be/SETUP.md

   * send your username to berlinhacknights@womenwhocode.com, so that we add you to the project
   * once you get confirmation that you are added to the project, use `wwc-issues-explorer` workspace.
 All prerequisites are installed (java8, gradle build tool, git).
   * detailed information how to use cloud IDE and run the project there for the first time can be found [here](cloud_ide_setup.pdf)

+## Add  GITHUB_ACCESS_TOKEN

+You can find your token at https://github.com/settings/tokens.
+Then run the following command in the terminal with your token. < and > are not part of the actual token.

+    export GITHUB_ACCESS_TOKEN=<Your Token Here>>

+You can use 'printenv' to check if it worked.
+If you run Spring from your IDE, don't forget to explicitly include the environment variable and its value in your run configuration.